S-Abdelnabi/VisualPhishNet/README.md

 * New crawled phishing pages collected in Mar-April 2020
 * Benign non-whitelisted websites
 * Other test subsets (e.g. different browsers)

+To access the dataset for research purposes, please write an email to: sahar.abdelnabi@cispa.saarland